Chris-McGonigle/bash-boris/README.md

 The colours used reflect the colours used in the background, namely blues, reds and whites.
 This was specifcially chosen to mirror the colours of the UK national flag, again to keep the theme consistent throughout.
 Fredoka and Raleway were intially chosen as site fonts, with Raleway being the predominant font used.
 These fonts are modern, legible and make it easy for the user to understand any text areas in the site.

-For the moles, again on theme, a picture of the Prime ministers head was used.
+For the moles, again on theme, a picture of the Prime Ministers head was used.
 To ensure the game remained fun and light hearted, and so as to not be accused of bullying or bad taste, the decision was taken to cartoonise all of the image elements.

 In doing this, it enforces that the game is meant to be fun, humorours and satirical, and is in no way intended to demonise the main character (the PM).

 Finally, it was chosen to force the user to play the game horizontally.
-It was intially intended to be played on either device rotation, but on testing it was found that forcing users to play horizontally would ensure that mobile users can use the same background as desktop users, so again to maintain the theme that the game is trying to portray.
+It was initially intended to be played on either device rotation, but on testing it was found that forcing users to play horizontally would ensure that mobile users can use the same background as desktop users, so again to maintain the theme that the game is trying to portray.

 ## Wireframes